-Ukraine’s exiled ex-president warns of possible vote rigging
+Ukraine’s exiled ex-president claims possible vote rigging

-MOSCOW (AP) — Ukraine’s exiled former president, who was found guilty of fueling a deadly separatist conflict in the east, is warning of possible vote rigging in the country’s upcoming presidential election.
+MOSCOW (AP) — Ukraine’s exiled former president, who was found guilty of fueling a deadly separatist conflict in the east, on Wednesday claimed there could be possible vote rigging in the country’s upcoming presidential election.

 Ukrainians will vote March 31 to elect a new president.
 Former President Viktor Yanukovych fled the country in February 2014 following months of anti-government protests.
-Russia used his appeal to send troops to Ukraine as a justification for annexing the Crimean peninsula.
+Weeks later, Russia used his appeal to send troops to Ukraine as a justification for annexing the Crimean peninsula.

-Yanukovych spoke to the press Wednesday in Moscow, breaking more than a year of silence.
+Yanukovych, 68, spoke to the press Wednesday in Moscow, breaking more than a year of silence.
 He would not endorse any of the over 30 Ukrainian presidential candidates but accused President Petro Poroshenko of plotting vote rigging.
+He offered no proof for his claims.

-A Kiev court last month found Yanukovych guilty of treason and of helping Russia to annex Crimea.
+“Authorities are going to do everything in their power and use all of its powers, including various tricks, to rig the voting, because President Poroshenko cannot win without vote rigging,” Yanukovych told reporters in his first public appearance since 2017.

 Most Read Nation & World Stories